-The Fair Minimum Wage Act of 2007 became law on May 25, 2007.
-As a result, the federal minimum wage increased to \$5.85 per hour on or about July 24, 2007; and will increase to (i) \$6.55 per hour on or about July 24, 2008; and (ii) \$7.25 per hour on or about July 24, 2009.
+Currently, there is a proposed law being considered by the U.S. Congress to increase the minimum wage in the United States.
+The Fair Minimum Wage Act of 2007 was passed by the House of Representatives on January 10, 2007 and by the Senate in an amended form on February 1, 2007.
+If the Fair Minimum Wage Act of 2007 becomes law, it would raise the federal minimum wage to (i) \$5.85 per hour sixty days after the bill becomes law, (ii) \$6.55 per hour one year and sixty days after the bill becomes law and (iii) \$7.25 per hour two years and sixty days after the bill becomes law.
 Additionally, from time to time, legislative proposals are made to increase the minimum wage in certain individual states.
-Wage rates for many of our employees are slightly above the minimum wage.
-As minimum wage rates increase, we may need to increase not only the wage rates of those employees whose wages are below the new minimums, but the wages paid to our other hourly employees as well.
+Wage rates for many of our employees are at or slightly above the minimum wage.
+As federal and/or state minimum wage rates increase, we may need to increase not only the wage rates of our minimum wage employees but the wages paid to our other hourly employees as well.
 Any increase in the cost of our labor could have a material adverse effect on our operating costs, financial condition and results of operations.